-7.2 Non-PIVOTAL Programme Initiatives
+7.2 NON-PIVOTAL PROGRAMME INITIATIVES

 The table below provides examples of the types of initiatives that may fall within the category of non-pivotal programmes.
 The listed initiatives are not exhaustive.
-Applicants must take note that other programmes will be identified in DG funding window notices (adverts) sent out to invite DG applications.
+The applicants must take note that other programmes will be identified in DG funding window notices (adverts) sent out to invite DG applications.